Why Jalen Hurts is staying at Alabama this year

 The drama is over.
 The moment Alabama quarterback Jalen Hurts took the field against Louisiana on Saturday, the great debate of whether or not he should redshirt ended.
 By appearing in a fifth game, his decision was made clear without him having to say a word.

-After a week in which Kelly Bryant left Clemson, Jalen McCleskey left Oklahoma State and both Jalen Harris and Nate Craig-Myers left Auburn, Hurts' choice to continue playing at Alabama was widely framed as the work of a great teammate.
+After a week in which Kelly Bryant left Clemson, Jalen McCleskey left Oklahoma State, and both Jalen Harris and Nate Craig-Myers left Auburn, Hurts' choice to continue playing at Alabama was widely framed as the work of a great teammate.
 His "sacrifice" didn't go unnoticed.
 Alabama fans appreciated it so much that they gave him a standing ovation last week against Texas A&M and then again on Saturday.

 Is Hurts a good teammate?
 Sure.
 Has he made sacrifices?
 Of course he has.